LaunchCodeEducation/data-structures-and-algorithms/src/chapters/sorting-algorithms/merge-sort.rst

 The Algorithm
 -------------

 **Merge sort** uses a divide-and-conquer approach.
-The basic process
+The basic process is:

 #.
 Break the list into *n* lists of size 1.
 A list of size 1 is automatically sorted.
 #. *Merge* pairs of smaller lists so that the resulting merged lists are sorted.